Myanmar: Independence (1948–1962)

 On 4 January 1948, the nation became an independent republic, under the terms of the Burma Independence Act 1947.
 The new country was named the Union of Burma, with Sao Shwe Thaik as its first president and U Nu as its first prime minister.
-Unlike most other former British colonies and overseas territories, Burma did not become a member of the Commonwealth.
-A bicameral parliament was formed, consisting of a Chamber of Deputies and a Chamber of Nationalities, and multi-party elections were held in 1951–1952, 1956 and 1960.
+Unlike most other former British colonies and protectorates, Burma did not become a member of the Commonwealth.
+A bicameral Union Parliament was formed, consisting of a Chamber of Deputies and a Chamber of Nationalities, and multi-party elections were held in 1951–1952, 1956 and 1960.

 The geographical area Burma encompasses today can be traced to the Panglong Agreement, which combined Burma Proper, which consisted of Lower Burma and Upper Burma, and the Frontier Areas, which had been administered separately by the British.

 In 1961, U Thant, the Union of Burma's Permanent Representative to the United Nations and former secretary to the prime minister, was elected Secretary-General of the United Nations, a position he held for ten years.

 When the non-Burman ethnic groups pushed for autonomy or federalism, alongside having a weak civilian government at the centre, the military leadership staged a coup d'état in 1962.
 Though incorporated in the 1947 Constitution, successive military governments construed the use of the term 'federalism' as being anti-national, anti-unity and pro-disintegration.